-The Analysis of the Position of Czech and Slovak Agro-Food Trade with EU15
+The Analysis of the Position of Czech and Slovak Agro- Food Trade with EU 15

-The composition of commodity groups with the highest value of B index and export value above 100 millions SKK in 2006, in the trade relations.
+The composition of commodity groups with the highest value of B index and export value above 100 millions SKK in 2006, in the trade relations of Slovakia with EU 15 is the same as with EU 15.
 There is a remarkable decline for the group of sunflower seeds which indeed started to fall before accession.
 Almost all commodity groups faced significant decline in their comparative advantage in the EU 15 market except dry fruits and nuts (0813), where an increase in comparative advantage was registered before and after EU accession.
 Higher Slovak comparative advantages in EU 15 market than in the case of EU 25 were registered for commodities like: sugar (1701), maize (1005), wheat (1001).